algorithmiaio/dev-center/_pages/algorithm-development/languages/ruby.md

 }
 {% endhighlight %}

+### Writing files for the user to consume

+Sometimes it is more appropriate to write your output to a file than to return it directly to the caller.
+In these cases, you may need to create a temporary file, then copy it to a [Data URI](http://docs.algorithmia.com/#data-api-specification) (usually one which the caller specified in their request, or a [Temporary Algorithm Collection](https://algorithmia.com/developers/data/hosted#temporary-algorithm-collections)):

+{% highlight python %}
+# {"target_file":"data://username/collection/filename.txt"}
+file_uri = input["target_file"]
+tempfile = "/tmp/"+SecureRandom.uuid+".tmp"
+save_some_output_to(tempfile)
+client.file(file_uri).putFile(tempfile)
+{% endhighlight %}

 ### Calling Other Algorithms and Managing Data

 To call other algorithms or manage data from your algorithm, use the <a href="{{ site.baseurl }}/clients/ruby/">Algorithmia Ruby Client</a> which is automatically available to any algorithm you create on the Algorithmia platform.
 For more detailed information on how to work with data see the [Data API docs](http://docs.algorithmia.com/) and learn about Algorithmia's [Hosted Data Source]({{ site.baseurl }}/data/).